Skip to content

 EXAMPLES OF EMI GASKETS

-One of the most common examples of EMI gasket shielding is on printed circuit boards (PCBs) in which individual layers, pieces, or the entire board is covered in shielding material to prevent cross-talk between components.
+One of the most common examples of EMI gasket shielding is on printed circuit boards (PCBs), where either individual layers, pieces, or the entire board is covered in shielding material to prevent cross-talk between components.

 Your choice of EMI gasketing material will depend on the necessary manufacturability, shielding capabilities, and compatibility with the surrounding device components.